CaciocavalloSilano/caciocavallo/README.md

 This is because Java only allows to set the toolkit once, and it cannot be unloaded or unset.
 When you load any GUI class before loading the CacioTestRunner, the default toolkit will be loaded, and tests will not run in Cacio.

 The `add-exports` and `add-opens` jvm args are required with Java 17, since these are internal packages that aren't exported, these can't be added to a `module-info.java` file.

+With Java 18+, you may also want to add a argument to suppress warnings about an agent (ByteBuddyAgent) being loaded: `-XX:+EnableDynamicAgentLoading` .

 You can change the resolution of the virtual screen by setting the `cacio.managed.screensize` system property.